rpryzant/deconfounded_lexicon_induction/README.md

 This repo contains code for the paper, "Deconfounded Lexicon Induction for Interpretable Social Science".

 You can read the paper here.
+It outlines the algorithms implemented in this repo.

-The project website is here.
+The project website is [here]().

 ## Installation